FBI arrests Afghan man who officials say planned Election Day attack in the US

 Tawhedi was charged with conspiring and attempting to provide material support to the Islamic State, which is designated by the U.S. as a foreign terrorist organization.
 The charge is punishable by up to 20 years in prison.

+A woman who identified herself as Tawhedi’s wife declined to discuss the case.

+“We don’t want to talk in the media,” said the woman, who did not give her name.

-Tawhedi entered the U.S. on a special immigrant visa, a program that permits eligible Afghans who helped Americans despite great personal risk to themselves and their loved ones to apply for entry into America with their families.
+Tawhedi entered the U.S. on a special immigrant visa in 2021 and has been on parole status pending the conclusion of his immigration proceedings, the Justice Department said.
+The program permits eligible Afghans who helped Americans, despite great personal risk to themselves and their loved ones, to apply for entry into America with their families.

-Eligible Afghans include interpreters for the U.S. military as well as individuals integral to the American embassy in Kabul.
+Eligible Afghans include interpreters for the U.S. military as well as individuals integral to the U.S. Embassy in Kabul.
 While the program has existed since 2009, the number of applicants skyrocketed after the chaotic U.S. withdrawal from Afghanistan in August 2021.

+Shawn VanDiver, the president of #AfghanEvac, a coalition of organizations dedicated to helping Afghans trying to leave Afghanistan, said that though the charges are serious, “it’s critical that we do not assign blame to an entire community for the actions of one individual.
+Thousands of Afghans who resettled in the United States are working to build new lives and contribute to our shared future.”

+“These are the same individuals who stood shoulder to shoulder with us in Afghanistan for over two decades, defending the values we hold dear,” he said in a statement.
+“Now, they are our neighbors, and we must support them as they seek safety and stability in their new home.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.